Akshay9704/data-system/README.md

 # Data System - MERN Stack Application

-Welcome to the Foodie Project GitHub repository!
+Welcome to the Data System Project GitHub repository!

 ## Instructions to Run the Project